General State of the Market

 The PA receives notice of the transfer and defines/updates the list of creditors accordingly.
 The PA may require additional information to ascertain the authenticity of the transfer.

 Upon the request of the PA, or on the court’s own motion, a PER or a PEVE concerning companies in a control or group relationship may be joined.
-In such cases, the same PA may be appointed for all of them.
+In such cases, the same PA may be appointed over both.

 Portuguese law does not impose special restrictions on the company’s use of its assets.
-Notwithstanding this, the recovery plan may establish limitations (eg, creditors’ authorisations).
+Despite this, the recovery plan may establish limitations (eg, creditors’ authorisations).

-Moreover, the company is required to refrain from acting in a way that negatively affects the creditors’ rights, guarantees and repayment prospects or in any other way that is detrimental to the value of its assets.
+Moreover, the company is required to refrain from acting in a way that could negatively affect the creditors’ rights, guarantees and repayment prospects, or in any other way that is detrimental to the value of its assets.

 In addition, where use of the assets amounts to an "act of special importance" (eg, the long-term lease of an asset), the prior authorisation of the PA is required.